- Shareholders Equity

 Shares Issued Definition

-Issued Shares is that portion of the total authorized shares of the company that are held by any type of shareholders including management, public or any other type of investor.
+Issued Shares are that portion of the total authorized shares of the company that are held by any type of shareholders including management, public or any other type of investor.
 For example, McDonalds Authorized Shares in 2018 were 3.5 billion, out of which its total shares issued are 1.66 million shares and 0.89 are the treasury shares.

 Total Unissued Shares = Total Authorized Shares – Shares Issued – Treasury Shares = 3.5 – 1.66 – 0.89 = 0.95 million